 To prevent stalling the engine, pull the clutch lever in before coming to a complete stop.
-For support, put your left foot down first, then your right foot when you are through using the brake pedal.
+For support, put your left foot down first, then your right foot when you have finished braking.

 Applying the brakes too hard may cause the wheels to lock and slide, reducing control of your motorcycle.
 If this happens, release the brake controls, steer straight ahead until you regain control, then reapply the brakes more gently.